youngtsx/ITM352_S22_repo/Arch_Documentation.md

 It is crucial for the previous steps including mounting the filesystems to /mnt for this to work.

-the first three packages are the essentials, kernel, and firmware.
+The first three packages are the essentials, kernel, and firmware.
 Grub is the bootloader.

 ### Configure
 >genfstab -UI /mnt >> /mnt/etc/fstab

 >arch-chroot /mnt

 It will give errors if /mnt is not mounted to the file system like during the previous steps.

-*chroot failed to run command ‘/bin/bash’ permission denied* Ensure /mnt is mounted and umount when rebooting or powering off.
+*chroot failed to run command ‘/bin/bash’ permission denied*

+Ensure /mnt is mounted and umount when rebooting or powering off.

 Localization